 CATT modules are available in both English and French, providing tailored concussion eLearning educational resources for medical professionals, coaches, parents and caregivers, school professionals, high performance athletes, workers and workplaces, and women’s support workers working with survivors of intimate partner violence.

-Work is in progress on to create and evaluate a new CATT module for high school participants in sports.
+Work is in progress to create and evaluate a new CATT module for high school participants in sports.

 Researchers at BCIRPU, UBC, and UBC-O are conducting a study to improve recognition and management of sports-related concussion in children/youth.
 Surveillance in High Schools to Reduce Concussions and Consequences of Concussions (SHRed Concussions) is a three-year longitudinal, Canada-wide, cohort study aimed at reducing the burden of sport-related concussions (SRC) and their consequences across youth sport populations.
 Researchers are recruiting high school athletes who participate in school or club sports associated with a higher risk of concussion; specifically: basketball, football, ice hockey, ringette, lacrosse, rugby, soccer, volleyball, cheerleading, or wrestling).